CFC-Servers/cfc_pac3_modifications/README.md

-# cfc_pac3_modifications
+# CFC's PAC3 Modifications
-PAC3 Modifications that shouldn't necessarily be a part of the base addon
+PAC3 Modifications that shouldn't _necessarily_ be a part of the base addon